itchio/capsule/README.md

 Pretty much the same as Linux.

-Note: homebrew-installed versions of ffmpeg & x264 are *not* universal, so you might need `-DOSX_UNIVERSAL=OFF` and do 64-bit only.
+homebrew-installed ffmpeg & x264 are fine.

+Note: capsule only supports 64-bit macOS for minimal headaches.

 capsulerun doesn't grok app bundles, so launch the exec directly: macOS is smart enough to do the right thing.